-Kyongmin Yeo, DYLAN E.C.
-GRULLON, et al.
+Kyongmin Yeo, Enkeleida Lushi, et al.

 We study, numerically, the collective dynamics of self-rotating nonaligning particles by considering a monolayer of spheres driven by constant clockwise or counterclockwise torques.
 We show that hydrodynamic interactions alter the emergence of large-scale dynamical patterns compared to those observed in dry systems.
 In dilute suspensions, the flow stirred by the rotors induces clustering of opposite-spin rotors, while at higher densities same-spin rotors phase separate.
 Above a critical rotor density, dynamic hexagonal crystals form.
 Our findings underscore the importance of inclusion of the many-body, long-range hydrodynamic interactions in predicting the phase behavior of active particles.

-Xinchao Liu, Kyongmin Yeo, et al.
+Kyongmin Yeo, Enkeleida Lushi, et al.

 Kyongmin Yeo, Igor Melnyk